David Matthew Cashman

 Birth Date: 5/8/1942

 David M. Cashman was born in Pittsfield, Massachusetts on May 8, 1942.
 After graduating from St. Anselm College in 1964, he attended Officer Candidate School in Newport, Rhode Island.
 He graduated in October 1964 and was commissioned an ensign in the United States Navy Reserves and immediately went to sea.
 In 1966, Cashman transferred to the regular navy and served on several different cruisers and destroyers.
 He deployed to the Tonkin Gulf off Vietnam and entered into the Combat Zone on various periods from June 1970 through October 1974.
 During this time he was promoted to lieutenant commander.
 Following his deployment, Cashman served on shore positions, including chief of staff at the Naval Surface Weapons Center.
-In 1984, he was appointed the first executive officer of newly established AEGIS Training Center in Dahlgren, Virginia.
+In 1984, he was appointed the first executive officer of the newly established AEGIS Training Center in Dahlgren, Virginia.

 The sudden death of Commanding Officer Joseph Brown on July 8, 1987 accelerated Cashman’s appointment as Constitution‘s next commanding officer.
 Cashman immediately expressed his concerns about the ship’s deteriorating hull, especially the pronounced and ever increasing hog, or bend, in the keel.
 Much of Cashman’s time was spent preparing the ship for drydocking.